 Simple English definitions for legal terms

-Read a random definition: right of first refusal
+Read a random definition: good cause

 A residuary clause is a part of a will that says what should happen to any property that is left over after everything else has been given away.
 It's like the "leftovers" of the will.